agnwinds/python/README.md

-#README
+README
 ***
 =========

-#Python 74b4
+#Python 75d

-This is the README file for Python75c.
+This is the README file for Python75d.

-* Precursor is python_75b
+* Precursor is python_75d
-* Minor but important bugfix - moved geo.wcycle++ command to before wind_save at end of ionization cycle.
-* Another very minor bugfix, changed the lines where the dfudge parameter is reported to actually report it correctly!
+* Minor bugfix plus a new py_wind option

+Changes this version:
+* wind2d.c - removed a stray command setting t_r in the wind to the value read in from the parameter file.
+This was stopping the command that set the wind temperature to the proga temperature in the relevant wind mode
+* py_wind and py_wind_sub - new command H - writes out all heating and cooling mehchanisms to allow plots to be generated showing the dominant mechanisms.

 ***
 ==========